Show the code

 In this instance it is clear from inspection that a sigmoidal model is unnecessary: the posterior mean for gamma

 Now consider the case where the response is binary.
-Again, a simulated data set is used, identical to the previous example except that the response
+Again, the imulated data set d_sim_emax

-variable is now 0 or 1 for each subject:
+variable is used, a binary outcome that is 0 or 1 for each subject:

 # ℹ 290 more rows